 5. Foz do Lizandro

-Best beach for accessibility
+Best for accessibility

 Detour: After spending a day at the beach, take in the small-town vibe of charming Ericeira, with its historic center and traditional restaurants serving fresh local seafood dishes.